Q. Do you always Dress Up, put your makeup on and Bake? (My Nephew when he saw my profile picture)

 Q. How do I know on the Internet which cake recipes to try?

-For cakes, I prefer the ones which use buttermilk, milk or yogurt.
+For cakes, I prefer the recipes that use buttermilk, milk or yogurt.
 These ingredients make the cake very moist.

 Q. I don’t eat eggs.
 What are the recipes I can try?